WeatherVine/wine_service/README.md

 # Weather Vine Wine Microservice

 ## About this Project
 Weather Vine is an educational app for consumers to connect more deeply with the wine they enjoy.
 Explore wines from a region and see how the climate has influenced the very wine one drinks!

+Wine data graciously provided by Quini Wine through their [Wine Search API](https://quiniwine.com/developers).

 ## Table of Contents